lavishay-technion/ansible_shallow/03_playbooks/README.md

 # What now ?
 Practice !

-Here is a [link](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html) to basic modules of ansible modules
+Here is a [link](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html) to basic modules of Ansible modules

 Please refer to link and practice them as follows.